Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/player.md

     }
 ```

 `HumanPlayerEvents.cs` contains all events related to human players.
-Events in this class are invoked to signal when they occur.
 This includes things like joining the game, pressing any key, clicking, or toggling pause.

 #### Players